qmk/qmk_firmware/docs/feature_repeat_key.md

 ## Reverse Repeating

-This feature includes a complementary Reverse Repeat Key, performing the "reverse" of the last pressed key if it is defined.
-For instance, when the last key is the common "select by word" hotkey Ctrl + Shift + Right Arrow, the Reverse Repeat Key performs Ctrl + Shift + Left Arrow, which together with the Repeat Key enables convenient selection by words in either direction.
+The Reverse Repeat Key performs the "reverse" of the last pressed key if it is defined.
+When the last key is the common "select by word" hotkey Ctrl + Shift + Right Arrow, the Reverse Repeat Key performs Ctrl + Shift + Left Arrow, which together with the Repeat Key enables convenient selection by words in either direction.

 Reverse Repeat is enabled with the Repeat Key by default.
-Optionally, to save some firmware space, Reverse Repeat may be disabled by adding in config.h:
+Optionally, to reduce firmware size, Reverse Repeat may be disabled by adding in config.h:

 ```c
 #define NO_REVERSE_REPEAT_KEY